awchiu23/CryptoTools/README.md

 # CryptoTools
 I created these tools for my crypto arbitrage trading activities.
 Enjoy!

+---

 ## CryptoLib
 - Library for all other tools

-- Replace the defaults with your own API keys
+## CryptoParams
+- Params for all other tools (e.g., API infos)

+## apophis.py
-- Set parameters for CryptoTrader
+- Library for accessing Kraken futures
+---

 ## CryptoAlerter
 - This tool is for monitoring smart basis (as well as raw basis) of various futures